iamvdo/pleeease-filters/README.md

 Pleeease: filters
 =================

-Convert CSS shorthand filters to SVG equivalents.
+Convert CSS shorthand filters to SVG equivalent.

 Used by [Pleeease](https://github.com/iamvdo/pleeease), a CSS post-processor.